ungaro/hc_drand/README.md

 pnpm install
 ```

-in a new terminal windows
+in a new terminal window
 ```
 pnpm start:anvil
 ```